0xa3k5/web3icons/README.md

 ## Using Dynamic Components

-All of the Dynamic Components are designed to provide ease of use, they accept a various custom props which allows the component to correctly import the desired icon.
+All of the Dynamic Components are designed to provide ease of use, they accept various custom props which allow the component to correctly import the desired icon.

 > [!IMPORTANT]
-> Dynamic components are client side components, so they are not compatible with server side rendering.
+> Dynamic components are **client-side only** and are **not tree-shakable**.
+They use dynamic imports to load icons at runtime, which means all icon code is included in your bundle (split into chunks).
+For better bundle optimization, use individual icon components instead.

 ### Shared Props Overview

-- **`variant?`**: Determines the style of the icon (`'mono'` or `'branded'`).
+- **`variant?`**: Determines the style of the icon.
+Options: `'mono'`, `'branded'`, or `'background'`.
 Defaults to `'mono'`.
 - **`size?`**: Specifies the size of the icon.
 It can be a string or a number.
 - **`color?`**: Specifies the color of the icon.
 Accepts any valid CSS color value.
 - **`className?`**: Adds a custom CSS class to the icon for additional styling.
+- **`fallback?`**: Fallback content to display if the icon cannot be found.
+Can be a string (URL) or a ReactNode.

 ## `<TokenIcon />`